Big 12 Championship: Oklahoma over Oklahoma State

 On defense, Iowa State returns the bulk of their starters from last year that finished as one of the best in the Big 12 (not saying much).
 The unit is led by DE JaQuon Bailey, LB Mike Rose, and safety Greg Eisworth in 2020.

-Final Outlook: Matt Campbell transforming Iowa State into a consistent 7 or 8 win team is impressive.
-The Cyclones have the opportunity to win more, but replacing almost their entire offensive line will be tough.
+Final Outlook: Matt Campbell transforming Iowa State into a consistent winner in the Big 12 is impressive.
+The Cyclones have the opportunity to advance to be a true Big 12 championship contender, but replacing almost their entire offensive line will be tough.

 The first season didn’t go quite as planned for Matt Wells.
 However, the 2020 Red Raiders are poised for a breakout.
 Alan Bowman is a talented passer who has unfortunately had his first two seasons cut short.
 RB SaRodorick Thompson is a workhorse and he will have help in the backfield with Alabama graduate transfer Chadarius Townsend.
 The Red Raider wide receivers is a deep unit with T.J Vasher along with Erik Ezukanama, Dalton Rigdon, McClane Mannix, and Seth Collins.
 The offensive line is solid on the interior, but Tech will have to replace both tackles.
 Expect this offense to be among the Big 12’s best.

 As always with Tech, defense will be the issue.
 The Red Raiders are replacing first round pick Jordyn Brooks and NFL draft pick DT Broderick Washington.
-There are still some solid players left including DE Eli Howard back as the primary pass rusher and two solid linebackers with Riko Jeffers and JUCO transfer Krishon Merriweather.
+There are still some solid players left including DE Eli Howard back as the primary pass rusher and three solid linebackers with Riko Jeffers, Arizona transfer Colin Schooler, and JUCO transfer Krishon Merriweather.
 Defensive backs are a huge issue after finishing 128th last season.
-They return starters to the secondary, but will have to make an improvement if they want to contend in the Big 12.
+They return starters to the secondary and have added some transfers, but will have to make an improvement if they want to contend in the Big 12.

 Former Coach Matt Rhule did a fantastic job bringing Baylor back to double digit wins for the first time since 2015.
 New coach Dave Aranda takes over now with major work to do after losing major talent off last year’s squad.
 QB Charlie Brewer is back as one of the best in the Big 12.
 However, the offensive line must improve and they need a replacement for dynamic WR Denzel Mims.